yt-project/yt/doc/source/reference/demeshening.rst

 .. note::

-   You may see scattered references to "the demeshening" (including in the filename for this document!)
+   You may see scattered references to "the demeshening" (including in the filename for this document!).
 This was a humorous name used in the yt development process to refer to removing a global (octree) mesh for particle codes.